MoniPar/booklist_generator/README.md

         if (d.['Surname'] and d.['Name']) in name_data:
             raise ValueError()
     ```
     This was able to raise the error when both surname and name were already in the worksheet.
 E.g. King, Stephen, when King, Stephen was already in the worksheet.
 No error was raised when King, Stefan was entered.
-However, it raised the error when it matched a name in the worksheet even though the surname was different.
-E.g. King, James, when the names King, Stephen and Herbert, James were in the worksheet.
+However, it raised the error when it matched a name in the worksheet, even though the surname was different.
+E.g. King, James, when the names King, Stephen and Herbert, James were the only names in the worksheet.
     - Solution: The aforementioned testing showed that the above code wasn't matching against the values within the same dictionary.
 Eventually, I came across this a solution on [Stackoverflow](https://stackoverflow.com/questions/24204087/how-to-get-multiple-dictionary-values), which was adapted for the name validation function.
     ```
     for d in student_list: